If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If you had symptoms, you should notice improvements quite quickly.
 You should go back to where you had your test if:

-You should also avoid having vaginal, anal or oral sex and any skin contact until you have been given the all-clear, to prevent you being re-infected or passing the infection on.
+You should avoid having vaginal, anal or oral sex and any skin contact until you have been given the all-clear, to prevent you being re-infected or passing the infection on.